Kevin Gameiro: Valencia

 On 12 August 2018, Valencia CF reached an agreement with Atlético Madrid to sign Kevin Gameiro for €16 million.

 Return to Strasbourg

 On 18 July 2021, Strasbourg announced the signing of Gameiro on a two-year deal bringing him back to his childhood club.

+Retirement

+On 16 March 2025, after being without a club since July 2024, Gameiro announced his retirement.

 International career

 Gameiro represented France internationally at the under-18, under-20, and under-21 levels.
 He made his under-18 debut on 29 October 2004 in a friendly match against Russia.
 Gameiro made his lone other appearance with the under-18 team in the return match against Russia two days later.
 He established himself locally for his performance at the 2007 Toulon Tournament with the under-20 team.
 Gameiro scored five goals in four matches scoring only one goal in the group stage portion of the competition against Ivory Coast.
 In the semi-finals, Gameiro scored the only goal in the team's victory over Portugal.
 In the final against China, Gameiro netted a hat trick, which took only 33 minutes to complete in the team's 3–1 victory.
 Gameiro was named the Player of the Tournament for his performances.
 He made his under-21 debut on 26 March 2008 in a friendly against the Czech Republic.
 Gameiro, on his debut, netted the third goal in the team's 4–1 victory.
 Gameiro was called up for the under-21 team's 2009 UEFA European Under-21 Football Championship qualification play-offs tie against Germany, but did not feature in either leg.
 France lost the tie 2–1 on aggregate.
 The negative result ended Gameiro's under-21 career.

 In August 2010, Gameiro was called up to the French senior team for the first time by new manager Laurent Blanc for the team's UEFA Euro 2012 qualification matches against Belarus and Bosnia and Herzegovina.
 He made his senior team debut in the match against Belarus appearing as a substitute in the second half.
 On 9 February 2011, Gameiro earned his second career cap in the team's 1–0 victory over Brazil.
 In his next appearance with the team against Ukraine on 6 June, he scored his first international goal netting the team's opener in a 4–1 win.
 On 7 October 2016, he scored a brace in the 2018 World Cup qualification match against Bulgaria, which France won 4–1.

 Due to having Portuguese heritage through his paternal grandfather, Gameiro was eligible to represent Portugal at the senior international level.
 In 2009, then-manager Carlos Queiroz declared that Gameiro was "an interesting player" and that he "would love to talk to him" regarding representing Portugal.
 However, Gameiro downplayed the talk, stating that he "didn't really have any links to the country" and that he preferred to represent France.